 ComScore

 A must-have for spaghetti and meatballs, crucial for homemade pizza and essential for shakshuka, many of our favorite dishes start with a jar of tomato sauce.
-But what to do when there’s no marinara in the pantry?
+But what to do when there’s no tomato sauce on hand?
 Read our guide on how to substitute for tomato sauce and locate a swap in your kitchen, that’s what.

 But how can something as simple as tomato sauce wear so many hats in the kitchen?
 Well, it all comes down to the pleasant balance of sweetness and acidity that tomatoes lend to any dish—and the fact that they pair beautifully with a bevy of different seasonings.